Royal Zoological Society of South Australia: Governance

 The Royal Zoological Society of South Australia is governed by a board of directors, led by the society's CEO, Elaine Bensted.
 The board is responsible for overseeing the society's operations and setting its strategic direction.
 The society is also supported by a range of committees and advisory groups, which provide expertise and guidance on specific issues related to wildlife conservation, education, and research.
 These include the Animal Welfare Committee, the Conservation and Research Committee, and the Education and Interpretation Committee.

 The society is a full institutional member of the Zoo and Aquarium Association and the World Association of Zoos and Aquariums.

 Funding

-The Royal Zoological Society of South Australia is a non-profit organization, and relies on a variety of sources for funding.
+The Royal Zoological Society of South Australia is a non-profit organisation, and relies on a variety of sources for funding.
 These include government grants, corporate sponsorships, private donations, and revenue generated through the Adelaide Zoo.
 In recent years, the society has received significant government funding to support its conservation and research programs.
 In 2021, the South Australian government announced a $2 million funding package for the society's South Australian Conservation Ark program, aimed at saving 20 threatened species from extinction.

 The society also receives corporate support from a range of companies, including major partners such as Santos and BHP.
 The Adelaide Zoo is a major tourist attraction in South Australia, and generates significant revenue through ticket sales, memberships, and other visitor activities.